iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 $ git tag -a v1 -m "Model v1"
 ```

-The project metadata in Git works as a proxy to the actual data that match the
+DVC can use this metadata in Git as a proxy to the actual
+[data storage](/doc/use-cases/versioned-storage), and rewind ⏪ or fast-forward
-current code version.
-DVC uses it to rewind ⏪ (or ⏩) the entire project (see
+⏩ the entire project based on it (see `dvc checkout`).
-`dvc checkout`).

 ![](/img/versioning.png) _Full project restoration_

 > For more hands-on experience, please follow the
 > [versioning tutorial](/doc/use-cases/versioning-data-and-model-files/tutorial).

+In summary, data science and machine learning are iterative processes where the
+lifecycles of data, code, and ML models occur at different paces.
+DVC helps
+integrate and manage them effectively.